Skies-of-Astra/SOA-react/README.md

 * Leaflet.js

 ## Setup
-To run this project, clone the repo:
+To run this project, clone the repo, and then:

 ```
 $ cd ../repofolder